-All the loveliness of cinnamon toast but in a vastly more indulgent package.
-Another beauty of this recipe, as the author explains, is that “you probably already have all of the ingredients on hand, making it perfect for that ‘OMG!
-I’ve got to make something for the bake sale!’ moment.”
-And we could all use more of that.–Renee Schettler Rossi
+The beauty of this recipe (like with many chewy bar recipes) is that you probably already have all of the ingredients on hand, making it perfect for that “OMG!
+I’ve got to make something for the bake sale!” moment.–Patricia Helding

 Cinnamon Toast Bars